norrie-adams/Astryx-Engine/README.md

 # Astryx Engine

 Astryx Engine is a custom C++ engine using the OpenGL Rendering API.
-It currently features WASD and Mouse-look movement, a custom OBJ loader, and a simple, clean logging system.
+My goal is to release version 1.0 by June 2027.

 ### Current Features
 * **Clean Engine Architecture:** Modular design built from the ground up.